csu-cs/csci-235/docs/notes/03-input.md

 --------------------

 1. What is a stream of data?
-2. How would you read in a string of data with spaces?
+2. How would you read a string of data with spaces?